Full Cost- TBD

 We understand that MBI is expensive.
 We try as hard as we can to make MBI affordable for everyone by working with families to research and apply for scholarships.
 Below we have listed a few scholarship opportunities that are good places to start.
 If you would like additional assistance identifying and applying for scholarships, get in touch with our programs director, Ben Markbreiter, at email@example.com

 Habonim Dror North America has a modest scholarship fund to help participants.
-If you have any questions, please be in touch with Sue Aistrop at email@example.com.
-APPLICATIONS OPEN SOON.
+If you have any questions, please be in touch with Sue Aistrop at firstname.lastname@example.org.
+APPLY HERE.
+Applications close on April 18.

 The $3,000 RootOne vouchers (see above) are available to all participants on HDNA programs, and require only 10 hours of online pre-trip programming, most of which can be completed anytime online.